The Rewards of Sixth Form Life

 As in all areas of life, you only get out what you put in.
 Our most successful students are our busiest!
 They immerse themselves in the life of the school and are in large part responsible for the very special atmosphere and ‘buzz’ that anyone who comes in contact with the school senses almost immediately.

-With this commitment comes responsibility.
-Whilst occasionally students realise they may have put their fingers into too many pies and might withdraw gracefully from an extracurricular commitment, they cannot responsibly do so for their studies.
-You make a five-term commitment to your studies and you should consider very carefully how you commit your time outside school hours.
-You should not undertake part-time employment which will have an adverse effect on the richness and success that characterise ‘busy’ students.
-Similarly, you should avoid appointments and holidays in school time.
-With commitment comes the reward of academic success and the promotion of independent, life skills which will serve you throughout your exciting future.
+You make a five-term commitment to your studies and therefore should consider very carefully how you commit your time outside school hours.
+You should not undertake part-time employment which will have an adverse effect on your studies and you should avoid appointments and holidays in school time.
+With your commitment comes the reward of academic success and the promotion of independent life skills and personal qualities which will serve you throughout your exciting future.

-These pages can only provide a starting point for your own research.
 All staff in the school are happy to give advice.
-In particular, you should consider the following people in seeking the information you need to make these important choices:
+In particular, you should consider the following people in seeking the information you need:

 - Form Tutors and Subject Teachers

 - Careers and Higher Education Advisor (Mrs Caley-Gardiner)